Blog

 The Real Work Behind Scaling a Customer Education Program

 Meet Blair, the go-to expert for all things customer education and the mastermind behind some of the most successful Academy strategies we’ve seen.
 With years of experience turning complex training programs into seamless, engaging learning experiences, Blair knows exactly what it takes to build an Academy that doesn’t just teach—it drives results.
+Want to hear more?
+Catch a recent webinar we had with him or grab a snack and listen to his words of wisdom below.

 If you were to ask Blair how he took Clever’s customer education program from a one-person operation to a strategic function driving business growth, he’d tell you it’s all about one thing: connecting tactical actions to big outcomes.
 Behind every glossy number—like a 20% increase in NPS or a 10% reduction in support tickets—is a relentless focus on aligning everyday work with the company’s most important goals.